deoostfrees/Parvus/README.md

 </a>
 ```

-Alternatively, you can set the option `gallerySelector` to combine all images with a specific class within a selector into a group.
+Alternatively, set the option `gallerySelector` to group all images with a specific class within a selector:

 ```html
 <div class="gallery">